parzival-hub/NoSQL/README.md

-#NoSQL Scanner and extractor
+# NoSQL Scanner and extractor

-Still in early dev
+Still in early dev...

+Features:
+- Automatic scanning for NoSQL vulnerabilities
+- Automatic data enumeration and extraction